 - A sworn statement from the parents or guardian of a minor setting forth facts to establish the minor's financial independence and separate residence.

 - A data collection form shall be completed by the student and be notarized.
-A form can be requested by emailing, firstname.lastname@example.org or call the Burar's Office at (717) 871-5101.
+Click here for the data collection form.
+A form may also be requested by emailing, email@example.com or by calling the Office of Student Accounts (OSA) at (717) 871-5101.